Counter-mapping: The process of mapping (United States)

 Maps represent and reflect how an individual or society names and projects themselves onto nature, literally and symbolically.
-Mapping, while seemingly objective, is political and a method of control on territory.
+Mapping, while objective, may be viewed politically as a method of control on territory.
 Mapmaking has thus both socio-cultural (myth-making) and technical (utilitarian and economic) functions and traditions.
-The difference between boundaries and territories made by the White colonists and Indigenous people were vastly different, and expressed their views on the land and nature.
-Indigenous peoples' territory often ended at rivers, mountains, and hills or were defined by relationships between different tribes, resources, and trade networks.
+The differing boundaries and territories made by the White colonists and Indigenous people were vastly different, and expressed their views on the land and nature.
+Indigenous peoples' territory often ended at rivers, mountains, and hills or were defined by natural, geographical boundaries and/or relationships between different tribes, resources, and trade networks.
 The relationships between tribes would determine the access to the land and its resources.
-Instead of the borders being hard edges like the United States’, border on Indigenous peoples’ lands were more fluid and would change based on marriages between chiefs and their family members, hunting clans, and heredity.
+Unlike the rigid edges of the United States, borders on Indigenous peoples' lands were more fluid and would change based on marriages between chiefs and their family members, hunting clans, and heredity.
 In Indigenous maps the landmarks would be drawn on paper and in some cases described.
 Detailed knowledge of the thickness of ice, places of shelter and predators were placed in maps to inform the user for what to look for when in the territory.

-Maps made by White colonists in America were first based on populations, created territories based on the edges of civilization.
+Maps made by White colonists in America were first based on populations, and they created territories based on the edges of civilization.
 After the creation of the United States government, state land was designated by Congress and intended to be given equally by latitude and longitudinal coordinates.
 The ending of railroad tracks and crossings also designated the ending of one state to another, creating a fence-like boundary.
 In a special case, after the acquisition of the Louisiana Purchase, the United States had to decide between the territory where slavery was legal and where it was not.
-The Missouri Compromise was birthed as a result and a boundary line was created at the longitude and latitude lines of 36’30”.
+The Missouri Compromise was birthed as a result and a boundary line was created at the longitude and latitude lines of 36'30".
 The states were documented by their coordinates and borders were made at the numbered locations.
-These numbered locations would stretch for miles and encompass all in that territory even if it belonged to Indigenous peoples’.
+These numbered locations would stretch for miles and encompass all in that territory even if it belonged to Indigenous peoples'.
 That is often how land would be stolen from Indigenous peoples.
 The land that would be "claimed" by the United States Government would stretch across Indigenous lands without consideration of their borders.
 Indigenous peoples' lands were absorbed by the borders of America's newly mapped states and were forced out as a result.
 Their livelihoods and mythology tied to the land was also destroyed.
 White colonists claimed the land for their own and Indigenous peoples were no longer allowed to occupy the space.
 Another way was the differences in the way each group mapped the land.
 The United States Government would not recognize a Tribes territory without a map and most tribes did not have maps that were in the style of European maps, therefore they were ignored.